facebookresearch/mmf/docs/source/tutorials/challenge.md

 --run_type val --evalai_inference 1 --resume_file data/models/lorra_best.pth
 ```

-In the printed log, Pythia will mention where it wrote the JSON file it created.
+In the printed log, MMF will mention where it wrote the JSON file it created.
 Upload that file on EvalAI:
 ```
 > Go to https://evalai.cloudcv.org/web/challenges/challenge-page/244/overview